Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Introduction

 Within strong-field atomic stabilization, quantum phase-space tools have been employed in early work, following the line of inquiry of whether stabilization was classical or quantum \cite{Sundaram1992,Bestle1993,Watson1995,Watson1996}, and to understand the signatures of wave packets driven by different field types \cite{Watson1996}.
 Tails in the Wigner quasi probability distributions were associated with ionization and a dichotomous structure was linked to the KH potential \cite{Watson1995,Watson1996}.
-Another area of investigation was the nonclassicality of time-dependent terms beyond the zeroth order, associating multiphoton transitions with the corrections to the KH potential \cite{Bestle1993}, time averaged potentials and scarring in the phase-space distributions \cite{Sundaram1992}.
+Another area of investigation was the nonclassicality of time-dependent terms beyond the zeroth order, associating multiphoton transitions with the corrections to the KH potential \cite{Bestle1993}, time-averaged potentials and scarring in the phase-space distributions \cite{Sundaram1992}.
 In addition to those, there are also studies using the classical phase space, employing periodic orbit theory and Poincar\'e sections \cite{Norman2015,Floriani2024}.
 These studies show that periodic orbits form if the electron drift momentum vanishes, and assess the role of resonances in stabilization.
 Vanishing momentum transfer has also been identified as a condition for stabilization using functional analysis methods in a quantum framework \cite{Fring1996,Faria1998b,Faria1998c}.
 Nonetheless, comparatively little attention has been paid to characterizing the temporal evolution of the KH eigenstates, or coherent superpositions thereof, in phase space.
 How do these coherent superpositions evolve in time, for a time-averaged or full potential in the KH frame, and what is the physics behind it?
 To what extent can this evolution be compared with that observed for molecules?
+Thereby, a key issue is that, if there is population trapping in a molecule, the quasiprobability flow undergoes a cyclic motion, in which direct transfer from one center to the other is observed \cite{He2008,Takemoto2010,Takemo2011,Chomet2019}.
+This flow is non-classical and associated with quantum interference, which facilitates this transfer.
+Another pre-requisite for this cyclic motion is spatial confinement, which in phase space is characterized by nested separatrices \cite{Chomet2019}.
+The frequency of this cyclic motion is determined by the molecular parameters \cite{Kufel2020}, and can be controlled by an appropriate choice of the driving field parameters \cite{Chomet2022}.